Trump tees off North Korea missive likely to unnerve Abe as pair showcases close ties on the links | The Japan Times

 And while it was unclear if there were any winners or losers in the round of golf, Abe appeared to be winning on at least one front — trade — with Fox News White House correspondent John Roberts, saying that Trump had said he would wait until after the July Upper House elections “before really pushing” for a bilateral deal with Japan.

-“With this deal we hope to address the trade imbalance, remove barriers to United States exports, and ensure fairness and reciprocity in our relationship.
-And we’re getting closer,” he said, according to a transcript of his speech.

-The Trump administration has been threatening Japan with new tariffs on imports of cars and auto parts on national security grounds.
-Trump has suggested he will impose tariffs if the U.S. can’t extract concessions from Japan.
-In April, Japan’s trade surplus with the U.S. surged 17.7 percent to ¥723 billion.

-Later in the day, the two leaders were to take in the final day of the Summer Grand Sumo Tournament at Tokyo’s Ryogoku Kokugikan, where security will be beefed up to its unprecedented levels — with bodyguards even on alert to protect Trump from flying cushions tossed by excited fans, according to media reports.
+After wrapping up the round of golf in the afternoon, the two leaders were to take in the final day of the Summer Grand Sumo Tournament at Tokyo’s Ryogoku Kokugikan, where security will be beefed up to its unprecedented levels — with bodyguards even on alert to protect Trump from flying cushions tossed by excited fans, according to media reports.

 Trump will present the “U.S. President’s Cup” — a massive trophy weighing about 30 kg and measuring some 1.4 meters — to the tournament champion, rank-and-filer Asanoyama, who clinched his first title Saturday.